outfoxx/PotentCodables/README.md

 #### Standard Encoding/Decoding

-All PotentCodable encoders and decoders and be "dropped in" in place of Swift's JSON/PropertyList encoders and decoders and as such provide methods that allow direct serialization to and from `Data` instances.
+All PotentCodable encoders and decoders can be "dropped in" in place of Swift's JSON/PropertyList encoders and decoders and as such provide methods that allow direct serialization to and from `Data` instances.

 #### Data Encoding/Decoding Interface